-The most significant risks that the Company faces are market risk (except foreign currency risk), credit risk and operational risk.
+The most significant risks that the Company faces are market risk, credit risk, liquidity risk and operational risk.
 Separately all service providers have invoked their business continuity plans and are actively reporting to management.
 The Company continues to actively manage the situation as it unfolds so that it is prepared to take additional actions to mitigate the impact.